 - Lying about where they’ve been, what they’ve been doing, or who they were with

-Being around actively-addicted people will allow you to witness firsthand the daily roller coaster of emotions.
-At any given moment, an addict will be:
+Being around actively addicted people will allow you to witness firsthand the daily roller coaster of emotions.
+At any given moment, your loved one struggling with addiction can be:

-- Going without sleep for long periods of time; alternatively, sleeping for abnormally-long periods of time
+- Going without sleep for long periods or sleeping for abnormally long periods

 - Rapid weight gain or loss